Working with WordPress daily gives me the opportunity to play around with new feature releases from the WordPress team.

 Unfortunately, the native functionality fails to display the ACF value defined against each list item.

-This was pretty confusing to me at first, but after some investigation into the Query Loop block, it soon became clear why.
+This was confusing to me at first, but after some investigation into the Query Loop block, it soon became clear why.

 - The native Gutenberg shortcode block always executes the